kavita-p/sparks.rs/README.md

 ## Contributions

 I am open to these!
 If you have ideas for how to improve Sparks, please let me know.

+## Privacy Policy

+Sparks stores no data on its users.

+## Terms of Service

+You are free to use this bot in any way you wish.
+To use it on Discord, you will have to comply with Discord's own [Terms of Service](https://discord.com/terms) and [Community Guidelines](https://discord.com/guidelines).